-- (i) urge the Federal Government to review the policy towards lifting the ban on the sale of fuel within 20 Kilometers to the Nigerian land borders as fuel subsidy has been effectively removed; - (ii) also urge the Nigerian Customs Service and other relevant government agencies to ensure immediate stoppage of the ban thus, allowing duly registered fuel stations within this community to be supplied with petroleum products; - (iii) mandate the Committee on Customs and Excise (when constituted) to ensure implementation.
+- (i) urge the Federal Government to review the policy towards lifting the ban on the sale of fuel within 20 Kilometers to the Nigerian land borders as fuel subsidy has been effectively removed; - (ii) urge the Nigerian Customs Service and other relevant government agencies to ensure immediate stoppage of the ban thus, allowing duly registered fuel stations within this community to be supplied with petroleum products; - (iii) mandate the Committee on Customs and Excise (when constituted) to ensure compliance (HR.
+54/07/2023).

-10. Need for Reconstruction of the Eleme- Onne Axis of the East-West Road: Hon.
-Felix Uche Nwaeke
+19. Need for Reconstruction of the Eleme- Onne Axis of the East-West Road Motion made and Question proposed: